Why You’ll Lose A Personal Injury Case

 Not all injury claims are solely one party’s fault.
 In certain cases, the courts will delegate a portion of negligence to each party involved.
-If the division of negligence reaches a point where the claimant is deemed more responsile for an accident than the defendant, you will not be awarded compensation for your damages.
+If the division of negligence reaches a point where the claimant is deemed more responsible for an accident than the defendant, you will not be awarded compensation for your damages.

 Hiring The Wrong Attorney

 The injury claims process is multifaceted with a lot of room for error.
 If you hire counsel who is inexperienced or uninterested in your case, you risk falling victim to their reckless behavior.
-Hiring the wrong attorney can result in counterclaims, claim dismissal, and a less than favorable payout.
+Hiring the wrong attorney can result in counterclaims, claim dismissal, and less than the favorable payout.